shai-almog/GdocwebSoftwareDocs/README.md

 # gdocweb Software Docs
 This is a demo project for [gdocweb](https://gdocweb.com), a tool that converts Google Docs to GitHub Pages websites.

+This specific demo shows the power of [gdocweb](https://gdocweb.com) as a tool for documentation authoring.

 This website can be browsed here: https://shai-almog.github.io/GdocwebSoftwareDocs/

 It was generated automatically from the following Google Documents: